Italbytz/nuget-ports-algorithms-ai/README.md

 The additional ports for Evolutionary Algorithms and Genetic Programming are currently mainly used for [logicGP](https://github.com/RobinNunkesser/csharp-console-logicgp) and provided in [Genetic Programming](https://github.com/Italbytz/nuget-ports-algorithms-ai/blob/main/Italbytz.Ports.Algorithms.AI/Italbytz.Ports.Algorithms.AI/GP).

+# Getting Started

+[csharp-mstest-ai](https://github.com/RobinNunkesser/csharp-mstest-ai) contains a set of unit tests demonstrating the use of the provided ports and adapters.